 A QLP is a MS4 jurisdictional Stormwater Management Program that has been approved by the Division as having met the QLP minimum program requirements related to stormwater discharges associated with construction activity.
-If a construction activity is within the jurisdiction of and has obtained a notice of coverage from a QLP, the operator of the construction activity is authorized to discharge stormwater associated with construction activity under General NPDES Permit for Discharges of Stormwater Associated with Construction Activities (CGP) Permit without submittal of an NOI to the Division.
-Additional information, including QLP minimum requirements and application procedures, can be obtained from the local EFO or TDEC's stormwater QLP program website.
+If a construction activity is within the jurisdiction of and has obtained a notice of coverage from a QLP, the operator of the construction activity is authorized to discharge stormwater associated with construction activity under General NPDES General NPDES Permit without submittal of an NOI to the Division.
+Additional information, including QLP minimum requirements and application procedures, can be obtained from the local EFO or TDEC's Stormwater QLP program website.